Purpose of this article

 - Save

-These values appear in the energy supplier region field later assigned to each asset.
+These regions later appear in the Energy supplier region field at the asset level.

 4. Add suppliers to each region